bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   :align: center

   Figure 4: Transporting a tangent vector along the surface of a curved manifold.
-Notice how the direction of the vector changes when traveling from A to N to B back to A (source: Wikipedia).
+Notice how the direction of the vector changes when travelling from A to N to B back to A (source: Wikipedia).

 From Figure 4, imagine now that we're on the surface of the earth at point A